 Video on Emphathy

-It is to no surprise to me now why, at the begging of my Master courses, we were discussing about emphathy.
+It is to no surprise to me now why, at the begging of my Master courses (both in Foreign Trade Management and Development Studies) we were discussing about emphathy.
 I was thinking it is a waste of time as people are not as bad as to the point not to care or not being able to connect emotionally with other people.
 Coming from a very nosy society, and remembering the Spanish society been equally analytical, I was questioning the purpose of the talk.

 Unfortunately, in our organisations we end up managed by senior position staff members that are too big for you to approach them and ask a question, while at the same time they are teaching us to be very approachable.
 Definitely, you don´t predicate with an example.